kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/README.md

 * Function Component must:
    * Have a Function declaration
    * Return the JSX
+* First argument must be `props`
+  * This allows you to receive data from components above
 * Newer versions of React is by default, created as a Function Component
 * Examples:
    ```